 Top 10 Alice Cooper Songs

 One of the last great blasts by the original Alice Cooper band was also the title track of their only No. 1 album.
-Featuring vocal assist by hippie-dippy '60s Scottish singer-songwriter Donovan, 'Billion Dollar Babies,' like 'Elected' (see No. 9 on our list of the Top 10 Alice Cooper Songs), works better within the context of the album than as a single.
+Featuring vocal assist by hippie-dippy '60s Scottish singer-songwriter Donovan, "Billion Dollar Babies," like "Elected" (see No. 3 on our list of the Top 10 Alice Cooper Songs), works better within the context of the album than as a single.
 Still, last hurrah and all that.

 Alice Cooper's initial appeal wasn't so much the snakes, blood and decapitated heads; it was the anthems for hopeless youth they cranked out with regularity back in the day.
 Their breakthrough hit captures this perfectly.
 Little else sums up disillusioned teens heading into even more crushing adulthood better than the immortal lines "I'm a boy and a I'm a man / I'm 18, and I don't know what I want."

 The band's fifth album finally took them to the Top 10.
 And its opening cut, first single and title track became their first Top 10 (and first Top 40) hit.
-And like their breakthough song 'I'm Eighteen' (see No. 2 on our list of the Top 10 Alice Cooper Songs), 'School's Out' tapped into teenage wastleland.
+And like their breakthrough song "I'm Eighteen" (see No. 2 on our list of the Top 10 Alice Cooper Songs), "School's Out" tapped into teenage wasteland.
 But this time it's more celebratory: a radio-ready and totally fist-pumping anthem marking the last day of school.
 Few verses in the history of rock are as casually inspired as "We got no class / And we got no principles / And we got no innocence / We can't even think of a word that rhymes."
 A true classic.